Command Line Interface (CLI)

 Selection Query Filtering

-All export commands (except for protobuf where it’s required) and the compose command support the --selection-query flag to filter the schema based on a GraphQL query.
+All export commands and the compose command support the --selection-query flag to filter the schema based on a GraphQL query.
+For Protobuf and Avro exporters, the selection query is required.

 Usage